-&quot;developable" land include only those portions of a parcel committed to a given use and not necessarily the entire acreage of the doned farmland.
+&quot;developable" land include only those portions of a parcel committed to a given use and not necessarily the entire acreage of the development will probably be offset by vegetative succession of abandoned farmland.

 Acreage in forestland may increase slightly, but will not change dramatically.
-Conversion to development will probably be offset by vegetative succession of abanfunction of several variables, including: the Regional economy, population trends, regulatory controls, and the patterns of growth.
+Conversion to function of several variables, including: the Regional economy, population trends, regulatory controls, and the patterns of growth.

-• Developed land will increase.
-The amount of land converted to development will be a harvest the resources of nature.
+Developed land will increase.
+The amount of land converted to development will be a the resources of nature.
 Farmlands, forest lands, and lands containing mineral resources are vitally important to the economy and character of our Region.
 This Plan encourages the protection of resource production lands and the livelihoods of the people who use them by recognizing their benefits, promoting their products, and rethinking the attitudes, policies, and land use patterns that threaten their existence.